-The Rev. Robert W. Haney Library is now open for business in the front lobby of the church.
+The Rev. Robert W. Haney Library is housed in the front lobby of the church.

 Bob served the Theodore Parker Church from 1981 until his retirement in 2001, when he was named Minister Emeritus.
 He helped shepherd the church through difficult times, from the early 1980s with fewer than 20 people in the pews through the growing years of the 1990s.
 His erudite and thought-provoking sermons were tremendously important for the growth of the church.
 “We come for inspiration from Bob, the beauty of the windows, and great camaraderie and food at coffee hour,” a member of the church quipped.

 Bob was also a scholar and historian with wide interests.
 He generously shared his enthusiasms for Japanese history and art, social movements, history, ethics, and religious thought with us.
 The library he left to us reflects all that and more.